sososkxksodkd/Amogus/README.md

     root.CFrame = targetCFrame
 end

--- FIX: Globales, robustes Noclip-System RunService.Stepped:Connect(function()
+--// NEUES GPO-SICHERES NOCLIP SYSTEM RunService.Stepped:Connect(function()
     if RyuConfig.Noclip or RyuConfig.AutoFarm or RyuConfig.AutoQuest then
         local char = LocalPlayer.Character
         if char then
-            for _, v in pairs(char:GetDescendants()) do
+            -- Mache alles durchlässig AUSSER dem Kern, um Kicks zu vermeiden! for _, v in pairs(char:GetChildren()) do
-                if v:IsA("BasePart") and v.CanCollide then
+                if v:IsA("BasePart") and v.Name ~= "HumanoidRootPart" and v.CanCollide then
                     v.CanCollide = false
                 end
             end